 Back In The Day…

-My first Canon DSLR was a EOS 10D that I bought on eBay.
+My first Canon DSLR was an EOS 10D that I bought on eBay.
 At the time you either picked Canon or Nikon, and my choice was pure chance.
-I new nothing about the cameras on the second hand market at that time, but the camera served me well and never let me down.
+I knew nothing about the cameras on the second-hand market at that time, but the camera served me well and never let me down.
 If something doesn’t let you down, you don’t tend to think about change.
 So there I was, a Canon shooter.
 Then of course your lens collection grows and grows, with each purchase making it financially harder to change systems.
-At this point however, I wouldn’t have considered switching to another brand.
+At this point, however, I wouldn’t have considered switching to another brand.
 I quickly graduated to using Canon’s flagship 1-Series cameras and their big white lenses, which made a lot of sense because I was making my living shooting sports and that was simply what you used at the time if this was your job.

 And then Sony came along.
 Quietly at first with their Alpha DSLRs, followed by a bang with their FE Mount full-frame mirrorless cameras.